Northeastern-Electric-Racing/Odysseus/odysseus/README.md

 - Since odysseus only supports amd64 hosts for non-debug defconfigs, full releases cannot be built on mac
 - Launch time is longer
 - Space is used up by rebuilds, prune often or omit `--build`

+### Passwords
+Root passwords are stored via Github secrets and an encrypted file within a ghcr docker image.
+Below are the steps to load and decrypt such passwords for use by buildroot.
+Requirements are you know the team's master password and are running x86_64.

+1. Authenticate with ghcr.
+First make a [classic PAT](https://github.com/settings/tokens/new) with the permission `read:packages`.
+Make sure to copy the token, then run `sudo docker login ghcr.io -u <GITHUB_USERNAME> -p <PAT>`
+2. cd into odysseus folder and `docker compose pull`
+3. Run `docker compose run odysseus` to enter the docker image.
+At this point the image should be identical to a locally built one, but it is less preferable for development purposes.
+4. Run `load-secrets` and enter the master password.
+Consult Odysseus lead if you need this info.
+Now your passwords are loaded (can be viewed with `env | grep ODY`), and will be set when you make the sdcard.img.
+Note this step must be repeated on each `docker compose run odysseus`, and if the passwords change on Github steps 2 and 3 must be rerun as well.

 See below to learn more about developing, and check confluence for most info.
 Once in the docker image, all the normal make commands (in an out-of-tree context only) apply.